Firefighters warn of more bushfire devastation ahead of horror weekend

 — NSW RFS (@NSWRFS) January 1, 2020

-Mr Constance said he had a photo of someone who drove under a tree and “they’re lucky to be alive because it’s came down on their boot”.
+Mr Constance said he had a photo of a vehicle someone had driven under a tree and “they’re lucky to be alive because it’s come down on their boot”.

 Turned left off the Princes Hwy into Conjola Park, NSW South Coast, to find this: house after house, sheds, cars, bush – scorched and wrecked. pic.twitter.com/Rda8pcUq7N